teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         start : uint,
         end : uint,
     ]
+    ; XXXX would it make sense to have relative/absolute versions of the ; above to make the numbers smaller?

     ; The other diff comment is to insert some bytes from the diff.
     DiffCommand /= [